Convert RTF to RST

 ``get_name()``

-Returns the user's full name
+Returns the user's full name as a string.

 ``get_email()``

-Returns the user's email address
+Returns the user's email address.

 .. warning::

-Example 3: Converting Technical Guide with Table
+Example 3: Converting Configuration Guide with Table

 Input RTF file (config_guide.rtf):